bbarres/SelfOut/README.md

+---
+output: html_document
+---
 # SelfOut
-The R code for the article on recombination of *Podosphaera plantaginis* in the Aland Islands metapopulation.
+The R code for the article on recombination of *Podosphaera plantaginis* in the Åland Islands metapopulation.

 ---